easybuilders/easybuild-tutorial/docs/practical_information/README.md

 #### Testing host compatibility

-To leverage the pre-installed software stack that is included in the container image, the processor in your system must be compatible with binaries that use AVX2 instructions (Intel Haswell generation, or newer).
+To leverage the pre-installed software stack that is included in the container image, the processor in your system must be compatible with binaries that use AVX instructions (Intel Sandy Bridge generation, or newer).

 You can test the compatibility of your host with the following commands: